 With many school holidays throughout the calendar year, why not try out some arts and crafts to keep your children occupied?
 Being creative has many positive benefits for children including stress relief and self-expression.
 Teaching arts and crafts with waste items that are found around the house can also teach them the importance of the three R’s and caring for the environment.

 There are many fun items that can be made from reused materials such as pen pots from plastic/polystyrene cups, handbags made from plastic bags and mobiles made from old CDs.
 Youtube is a great resource, with plenty of videos available to help your child have an arty afternoon using reused materials.
-Some of our favourite channels are Artkala and All Art Tips.
+One of our favourite channels is All Art Tips.

 Reusable Home Items